What is Coffee Aroma: How to Describe the Smell of Coffee

 This video from James Hoffmann provides an excellent introduction to coffee tasting:

-If you want to develop the skills to describe coffee’s taste, flavour, and aroma, the best thing to do is practice by performing a coffee cupping at home.
+If you want to develop the skills to describe coffee’s taste, flavour, and aroma, the best thing to do is a practice by performing a coffee cupping at home.

 Next time you brew a cup of coffee, take an extra second to enjoy the aroma.
 Whether light and fruity or dark and smoky, it plays a vital role in the flavour of your coffee.
 Inhale, exhale, savour the moment – and be grateful for your sense of smell.